I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis--ndis-tcp-ip-checksum-net-buffer-list-info.md

 <div> </div>
 </dd>

-### -field <b>Loopback</b>
+### -field Loopback

 <dd>
 <p>NDIS uses this bit.
 The miniport driver must not examine or set this bit; the miniport driver
        should just ignore this bit.</p>
 </dd>

-### -field <b>TcpChecksumValueInvalid</b>
+### -field TcpChecksumValueInvalid

 <dd>
-<p>A miniport driver that supports <a href="NULL">Receive Segment Coalescing (RSC)</a> sets this flag to indicate that the TCP header checksum was validated by the NIC but the TCP header checksum value in the packet is not valid.
-For more information, see <a href="NULL">Indicating Coalesced Segments</a>.</p>
+<p>A miniport driver that supports <a href="netvista.receive_segment_coalescing__rsc_">Receive Segment Coalescing (RSC)</a> sets this flag to indicate that the TCP header checksum was validated by the NIC but the TCP header checksum value in the packet is not valid.
+For more information, see <a href="netvista.indicating_coalesced_segments">Indicating Coalesced Segments</a>.</p>
 <p>Miniport drivers that do  not support RSC should set this flag to zero.</p>
 <div class="alert"><b>Note</b>  This flag is supported in NDIS 6.30 and later miniport drivers in Windows 8, Windows Server 2012, and later.</div>
 <div> </div>
 </dd>

-### -field <b>IpChecksumValueInvalid</b>
+### -field IpChecksumValueInvalid

 <dd>
 <p>A miniport driver that supports RSC sets this flag to indicate that for an IPv4 packet, the IP header checksum was validated by the NIC but the IP header checksum value in the packet is not valid.
 For a packet consisting of both a tunnel and a transport IP header, this bit is applicable only to the tunnel IP header.
-For more information, see <a href="NULL">Indicating Coalesced Segments</a>.</p>
+For more information, see <a href="netvista.indicating_coalesced_segments">Indicating Coalesced Segments</a>.</p>
 <p>Miniport drivers that do  not support RSC should set this flag to zero.</p>
 <div class="alert"><b>Note</b>  This flag is supported in NDIS 6.30 and later miniport drivers in Windows 8, Windows Server 2012, and later.</div>
 <div> </div>